center-for-threat-informed-defense/attack-flow/docs/best_practices.rst

 How is industry using Attack Flow for their CTI workflows?

-* CTI analysts can use Attack Flow to create highly detailed, behavior-based threat intelligence.
+* CTI analysts can use Attack Flow to create highly detailed, behavior-based threat intelligence reports.
 Flows can be incorporated into a CTI report to provide enhanced visuals of an attack or they can be derived from CTI reporting.

-* <TODO: insert examples from members>
+* Malware analysts may reverse engineer a sample found when threat hunting and then use flow to capture the TTPs they uncover during analysis to make it easier to create a CTI blog post.

+* Some analysts utilize public libraries like Txt2Stix to generate bundles from threat reports to then import into an Attack Flow

+*

 Mapping CTI Reports to ATT&CK Techniques
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~